schwaartz/viz/README.md

 # Audio Visualizer

-A Python-based audio visualizer that creates animated videos with dynamic shapes responding to music.
+A Python-based audio visualizer that creates animated videos with moving shapes and colors responding to music.

 ## Requirements